Touchstone Talks: EP 1 - The Ups and Downs Owners Face

 what am I going to do today?

-So my, my wife has, a theater
+So my wife has,

-production company, and she had a website
+and she had a website

 that's been sitting there for ten years.